On the Treatment of Cluster Headaches

 David Nutt is the former chairman of the ACMD (Advisory Council on the Misuse of Drugs), who was fired by the government (Guardian, 2009), for the above publication, which suggested that alcohol was more dangerous than ecstasy, LSD and cannabis.

 As you can see from the image, it is suggested that alcohol harms more people than any other dangerous substance.
-My own research supports the idea that it often leads to violent and uncontrollable behaviour, which can cause innocent third parties to get hurt or even killed.
+I have read that it often leads to violent and uncontrollable behaviour, which can cause innocent third parties to get hurt or even killed.
 In 2013 there were more than 8,000 alcohol-related deaths in the United Kingdom, of which more than 400 were the direct result of mental and behavioural disorders caused by alcohol (Office for National Statistics, 2013 [see also: reference table 3 for specific data on causes of death]).
 In 2011-2012, there were over 1.2 million alcohol-related hospital admissions.
 Over 200,000 of these were due to mental and behavioural disorders caused by alcohol (Health and Social Care Information Centre – p48).

 Prior to 2005, fresh magic mushrooms, on the other hand, were legal to possess and supply.
 There is no data on any official government statistics website or press website that gives a clear indication of how many hospital admissions and/or fatalities were the direct result of magic mushrooms.
 This could suggest that the data is either insignificant and/or inconclusive.
 If you can find any statistics on this from official sources, you can reach me at email@example.com and I will add them here for comparison in a later revision.
 In the meantime, my main point is that even the highest doses of magic mushrooms are far less likely to cause a problem in society when compared against even moderate levels of alcohol (supported by van Amsterdam et al, 2011).